HarrisonRogers/HarrisonRogers/README.md

 # Hello, I'm Harrison! 👋

 ## About Me
-I am a Frontend Engineer who dabbles in Web3 and AI development
+I am a Software Engineer who dabbles in Web3 and AI development

-In my free time, I'm usually outdoors making the most of NZ South Island and its beauty by going for walks/runs, shredding the slopes, playing footy, and going to the gym.
+In my free time, I'm usually outdoors going for walks/runs, shredding the slopes, playing footy, and going to the gym.

+I am super curious about technology and always keep up to date on the latest and greatest.
+I program a lot in my spare time.
+Learning the ins and outs of React and Typescript whilst exploring my curiosity for Rust!

 ## Languages and Tools
 ![React](https://img.shields.io/badge/-React-61DAFB?style=flat-square&logo=react&logoColor=white)